DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

     $ cd binary-clock

-I'll get rid of the old git files since we'll start another git project from scratch on the first commit.
+I'll get rid of the old git files since and start another git project from scratch with a clean commit history.

     $ rm -rf .git
     $ git init